-Moreover, recent reports have suggested that the incidence of MM is increasing in Asian countries, including Korea, Taiwan, and Thailand [6-8].
+Moreover, recent reports have suggested that the incidence of multiple myeloma is increasing in Asian countries, including Korea, Taiwan, and Thailand [6-8].
 The reasons of this increase are speculated to be related to rapid industrialization and increased life span, which are common trends among Asian countries.
 Aging is especially related to the MGUS incidence, from which active MM develops.

 There have been reports describing the clinical profiles [14–16] as well as the cytogenetic characteristics [17–19] of MM in Asia, with some studies revealing unique findings in their national cohorts.
 Also, there have been reports describing unique drug toxicity profiles such as interstitial pneumonitis among Japanese bortezomib users [20,21], as well as lower incidence of thromboembolism among thalidomide users in some Asian countries, even without antithrombotic prophylaxis, strongly suggesting differences in pharmacogenomics [22,23].